 The funeral was nice, sis, James said.
 Well done.

 It was lovely, Nathan said, reaching over and patting her arm.
 I’m sorry I couldn’t get here sooner to help.

 I’m surprised you came at all, James said, still lying down, speaking directly up towards the ceiling rather than looking at either of them.
 I mean, the guy was a bit of a shit to you.
 I wouldn’t have come.
 Definitely not all the way from London.
 Shit, I almost didn’t come and I only live in Joburg, and dad used to think the sun shone out my arse.

 Nathan said nothing, searching for words, but finding none.

 Oh be quiet James.
-I asked him to come, Helen said, letting out a sigh.
+I asked him to come, Helen said.
 I asked him and he came because I asked.
 You’re just angry with dad about the farm and this whole land claim business, and because he didn’t ask your advice.

 He bladdie well should have, James said.

-Silence again.
-This time broken only by the surprising sound of a jackal crying somewhere out in the bush that lay beyond the orchards.
+Silence again, this time broken only by the surprising sound of a jackal crying somewhere out in the bush beyond the orchards.
 A shiver ran down Nathan’s spine.
 Still, even now, even after all this time, there was still a wildness to the place.

 The sound of a car pulling up to the back of the house made them all look round.